kyma-project/test-infra/prow/README.md

 ### Google Cloud Platform configuration

-- Global static IP Address with name `prow-production`
+- A global static IP address with the `prow-production` name.
 - DNS registry for domain `status.build.kyma-project.io` that points to `prow-production` address

 ### Secrets: